wendyh2/wendyh2.github.io/essays/Checkpoint_Assignment_#3.md

 ## Show what each page will look like.
 The pages don't need to be fully functional, but the design should be clear.

-Click HERE [link](https://youtu.be/9NNLx-wkQy0) for an overview of our prototype layout and functionality for our Assignment 3 e-commerce website.
+Click [HERE](https://youtu.be/9NNLx-wkQy0) for an overview of our prototype layout and functionality for our Assignment 3 e-commerce website.

 ![A3 Map](../img/A3 map.png)